sharmeelee/data-512/data-512-a2/README.md

 - Wulczyn, Ellery; Thain, Nithum; Dixon, Lucas (2017): Wikipedia Talk Corpus. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.4264973.v3

 ## Output
+Research Question 1: Are certain words more likely to be associated with comments labelled as hostile speech?
+Are there certain words that are frequently associated with one type of hostile speech (like “personal attacks”) but not others (like “toxicity”)?

 ![Screenshot](ComparisonofTopWords.png)

+Research Question 2: Are different demographic profiles of workers more sensitive to one type of hostile speech than another?
+For example, do women more frequently label comments as personal attacks than men?
+Is there higher frequency of female workers labelling comments as personal attacks rather than toxic?

 ![Screenshot](HostilityTypeDistributionByGender.png)

 ## Sources